Do you too feel that giving gift cards can be a bit ...impersonal?

-Make a beautiful Christmas gift card holder using the free sewing pattern and this easy tutorial.
-Get the free pattern and sew one or two now, plus grab a ton of other freebies from my new Free Pattern Bundle - scroll down to find out more!
+Make a beautiful diy Christmas gift card holder using the free sewing pattern and this easy tutorial.
+Get the free pattern and sew one or two now, plus grab a ton of other freebies from our Handmade Holidays Free Pattern Bundle - scroll down to find out more!

 This post might contain affiliate links.
 Thanks for your support.

 Surprise - An early holiday gift from me to you!
 This is the first one from a bunch of holiday freebies I've got for you here, and there are more than 10 additional free sewing patterns waiting for you in the new Homemade Holiday FREE Pattern Bundle!
 The coming days and weeks will bring you so many more free patterns and tutorials for holidays.
 Make sure to sign up for my weekly newsletter if you haven't yet, so you don't miss out on them!

 UPDATE: MORE templates to be ADDED to the Homemade Holiday FREE Bundle!- Join our mailing list here, so you don't miss out on any new tutorials!